11 Times You Shouldn’t Use Your Left Hand

 Touching food in India

 For the same reasons it’s considered rude to pass an object using your left hand in India, it’s also considered poor form in India to allow your left hand to come into contact with food, including serving yourself from a platter or eating off your own plate with it.
-These rude Ameican manners are actually polite in other countries.
+These rude American manners are actually polite in other countries.

 Eating in Ethiopia

-The Ethiopian style of eating forgoes utensils and individual plates in favor of breaking off pieces of “injera.” a flatbread, to scoop food up from communal bowls straight into your mouth.
+The Ethiopian style of eating forgoes utensils and individual plates in favor of breaking off pieces of “injera,” a flatbread, to scoop food up from communal bowls straight into your mouth.
 But only the right hand is to be used for this.
 As in India, people in Ethiopia are trained to use their left hand for “bathroom” purposes, so the left hand is considered “dirty.”
 Ethiopians don’t see currency as dirty, however; when exchanging currency from person to person, the right hand is used.
 Check out these funny international laws you won’t believe are real.

 Exchanging money in the Middle East

-Anything in Ghana
+Living day-to-day in Ghana

 The right side is always the “right” side in Ghana, where it’s considered taboo to use your left hand for pretty much anything.
 If you forget yourself and do anything with your left hand, you’ll be expected to say, “Sorry for left,” shares The Culture Chameleon.
 Looking to up your etiquette game at home?
 Don’t miss these 50 etiquette rules that are still in use today.

-Write in Japanese
+Writing in Japanese

 Well, it’s not so much that you should never write in Japanese with your left hand and more about the fact that when you do, you’re going to working against yourself.
 The strokes that make up Japanese lettering are all written left to right, and it’s more difficult to push a stroke from left to right than to pull it, according to Sue Umezaki, an American living in Japan for the past 15 years.
 Wherever you’re traveling, keep this list of the 13 strangest international etiquette rules handy.

-Shake hands, pretty much anywhere
+Shaking hands, pretty much anywhere

 In all of the aforementioned countries, where the left hand is considered dirty, shaking hands using the left hand would be out of the question.
 But it’s also out of the question virtually everywhere else in the world.
 In fact, colloquially across the United States, the term “left-handed handshake” is considered an insult and refers to insincere promises.
 If you’re a leftie, don’t despair—there are benefits to being left-handed.